Be confident of medical device market approval

 The IVDR is the new regulatory basis for placing on the market, making available and putting into service in vitro diagnostic medical devices on the European market.
 It will replace the EU’s current Directive on in vitro diagnostic medical devices (98/79/EC).
 As a European regulation, it will be effective in all EU member states and EFTA states immediately without need to be transferred into the law of respective states, however national laws may be adapted to back up some requirements in more detail.

-The IVDR was published on 5 May 2017 and entered into force on 26 May 2017.
-Several implementing acts to be issued by the commission are stipulated to complete some of the requirements to be met.
+The IVDR came into force on 25 May 2017.
+Several implementing acts/guidance documents are being issued by the commission and are stipulated to complete some of the requirements to be met.

 The actual terms of the proposed regulation are subject to change until final publication of the IVDR in the Official Journal of the European Union.
 Some of the key changes expected include: